-- Represented the chief financial officer and chief compliance officer of a global supplier of used computer network equipment in connection with successful efforts to convince the Department of Justice that his company had complied with the requirements of a deferred prosecution agreement and should not face criminal charges for its alleged involvement in a discount fraud scheme.
+- Represented the chief financial officer and the chief compliance officer of a global supplier of used computer network equipment in connection with their successful efforts to convince the Department of Justice (DOJ) that his company had complied with the requirements of a deferred prosecution agreement, and thus should not face criminal charges for its alleged involvement in a discount fraud scheme.

-- Represented a witness questioned by the Drug Enforcement Administration as part of an investigation into the death of the late pop star Prince.
+- Represented a witness who was questioned by the Drug Enforcement Administration as part of an investigation into the death of the late pop star Prince.

-- Obtained a temporary restraining order and preliminary injunction halting violations of a non-disclosure agreement being committed by the former business manager of the late world-renowned singer and songwriter Jenni Rivera and defeated anti-SLAPP motions brought by producers of a television series who are alleged to have induced this business manager’s breaches of his non-disclosure agreement by collaborating with him to produce an unauthorized television show exploiting the private details of Ms. Rivera’s life.
+- Obtained a temporary restraining order and preliminary injunction that halted violations of a non-disclosure agreement that was committed by the former business manager of the late world-renowned singer and songwriter Jenni Rivera and defeated anti-SLAPP motions that were brought by the producers of a television series who are alleged to have induced this business manager’s breaches of his non-disclosure agreement by collaborating with him to produce an unauthorized television show that exploited the private details of Ms. Rivera’s life.

-- Represented the former CEO and founder of a Los Angeles-based talent and literary agency in legal proceedings leading to the recovery of money stolen by one of the corporate officers of the agency he led.
+- Represented the former CEO and founder of a Los Angeles-based talent and literary agency in legal proceedings that lead to the recovery of money that had been stolen by one of the corporate officers of the agency he led.

 - Represented Pabst Brewing Company in a lawsuit centered on whether the rapper Snoop Dogg was entitled to claim a portion of the proceeds from a stock-sale transaction in which a private equity group acquired all of the stock of Pabst’s parent company.
-Case was settled.
+The case was settled.

-- Member of a litigation team that secured a victory for the Hammer Museum in litigation brought by the niece of the late wife of oil tycoon Armand Hammer.
+- Served as a member of a litigation team that secured a victory for the Hammer Museum in litigation that was brought by the niece of the late wife of oil tycoon Armand Hammer.
 She had alleged that she was the rightful heir to $400 million of his fortune, including a sizable share of the art housed in the UCLA-managed museum bearing Hammer’s name.
 The judge granted summary judgment in favor of the museum.

 - Wrote the successful pleadings on behalf of the National Basketball Association that led to the dismissal of a lawsuit in which the plaintiff contended that rights she retained from the NBA Players Association entitled her to compensation for the use of animated NBA players’ likenesses in several popular video games licensed by the NBA.

-- Supervised the prosecution of a group of Chinese operatives who hacked into computer systems belonging to Boeing and various other defense contractors for the purpose of stealing sensitive military technology and other trade secrets.
+- Supervised the prosecution of a group of Chinese operatives who hacked into computer systems that belonged to Boeing and various other defense contractors for the purpose of stealing sensitive military technology and other trade secrets.

 - Supervised the investigation of the 2014 computer intrusion into Sony Pictures Entertainment, which President Obama attributed to the North Korean government.
 As a result of the work Mr. Dugdale oversaw during this investigation, the President increased and initiated new sanctions against North Korea.